 As most of our Lambda functions need to talk to the config API we invested efforts into making our client library really robust and baked in caching support and periodic polling to refresh config values from the source.

-So, that’s it folks, hope you’ve enjoyed this post, click here to see the rest of the series.
+So, that’s it folks, hope you’ve enjoyed this post.

 The emergence of AWS Lambda and other serverless technologies have significantly simplified the skills and tools required to fulfil the ops responsibilities inside an organization.
 However, this new paradigm has also introduced new limitations and challenges for existing toolchains and requires us to come up with new answers.
 Things are changing at an incredibly fast pace, and I for one am excited to see what new practices and tools emerge from this space!